Home zones help boards to prevent overcrowding and at the same time help guarantee local students a place at their local school.

 Home zones help ….

 Prevent overcrowding and at the same time help guarantee local students a place at their local school.
-These are both requirements under the Education Act.

 Promote attending local schools rather than travelling outside communities to attend others.